-This guide is intended to help you learn and become comfortable with Microsoft Word Excel 2010 or 2013 on the PC.
-Older versions or Mac versions of Excel may work in a similar way, but the steps might be different or certain features might be missing.
+This guide is intended to help you learn and become comfortable with Microsoft Excel.
+It is based on using Excel 2010 or 2013 on a Windows computer, but the concepts and tools covered are general and remain consistent with more recent versions of Excel for Mac or Windows.
 Use the tabs above to browse the guide and be sure to check out the sources of extra help to the right.

 After you copy data, right-click in the cell you would like to paste into.
 If you hover over one of the Paste Option icons, you will see a preview of what the data will look like.
 Are you pasting a formula?
 Do you want just the value of the cell?
 To keep the same formatting?Once you choose, click the appropriate button to paste the data.